Scottish Winter Safety Skills Courses

 DATES & PRICES ARE LISTED BELOW, OR CLICK ON THE LINK.

-John Biggar running a Winter Skills Weekend for the Galloway Mountain Rescue team.
-Based in the Cairngorms, Scotland.
+John Biggar running a Winter Skills Weekend for the Galloway Mountain Rescue team while based in the Cairngorms, Scotland.
 Conditions are not always nice and sunny.!

 We use the wee town of Aviemore in the Scottish highlands as a base for these courses.
 There are various accommodation options in this area, including hostels, B&B and hotels.
 We can help with arranging accommodation once you have booked a place on one of these courses.
 Travel to the area is easiest by car from most of Scotland or northern England.
 From further afield it is possible to arrive by train or to fly into Inverness airport and rent a car (or we may be able to pick you up there).
 If you want advice on travel and accommodation options before booking please ask!

-PLEASE NOTE THAT OUR INSTRUCTOR RATIO IS 1:3.
+PLEASE NOTE THAT OUR MAXIMUM INSTRUCTOR to CLIENT RATIO IS 1:3.

-THIS IS BETTER THAN ANY OTHER COURSE WE'VE SEEN ADVERTISED.
+THIS IS BETTER THAN ANY OTHER WINTER SKILLS COURSE WE'VE SEEN ADVERTISED.

-We generally need a minimum of three bookings to run these courses, there will be a maximum of six on the courses.
+We generally need a minimum of three bookings to run these courses.
+There will be a maximum of six on the courses (with two instructors).
 Private guiding is also available for groups or individuals.
 If you have three or more in a group we can offer a discount on the above prices.

 SAFETY AND RISK